yjwu17/yjwu17.github.io/_pages/about.md

 ### **Short Bio**
 <div style="text-align: justify;">

 Dr. Yujie Wu is an Assistant Professor at The Hong Kong Polytechnic University (PolyU).
-Before that, he was a postdoctoral researcher collaborating with Prof. Wolfgang Maass, the father of spiking neural networks, at the Institute of Theoretical Computer Science, Graz University of Technology (2021-2024).
+Prior to this, he was a postdoctoral researcher collaborating with Prof. Wolfgang Maass, a pioneer in brain-inspired computing, at Graz University of Technology (2021–2024).
 He received his Ph.D. from Tsinghua University under the supervision of Prof. Luping Shi and Prof. Jun Zhu (2016-2021).

-His previous works have been published in prestigious journals and top AI conferences, including <span style="color:blue;">Nature, Science Robotics, Nature Computational Science, Nature Communications, TNNLs and AAAI</span>, with more than 5,500 Google Scholar citations.
+His recent works have been published in prestigious journals and top AI conferences, including <span style="color:blue;">Nature, Science Robotics, Nature Computational Science, Nature Communications, TNNLs and AAAI</span>.
 Three of his publications have been selected as ESI Top 1% Highly Cited Papers.
-The Tianjic chip project, in which he participated, was recognized as one of the Top 10 Sci-tech Achievements in China in 2019.
+The Tianjic chip project he participated in was recognized as one of the Top 10 Sci-tech Achievements in China in 2019.

 </div>